wavefrontHQ/docs/pages/doc/query_language_series_joining.md

 ## Inner Join Example

-Suppose you want to divide CPU load by the number of requests per second on each source that runs a production service.
-You perform an inner join to identify any pairs of series that are both emitted from the same source and that are in the same env (`prod` or `dev`).
+Suppose you have the time series in the [tables above](#time-series-as-tables), and you want to divide CPU load by the number of requests per second on each source that runs a service that is either in production or in development.
+You perform an inner join to identify any pairs of series that both flow from the same source and run in the same environment (`prod` or `dev`).

 ```
 join(
   ts(cpu.load) AS ts1 INNER JOIN ts(request.rate) AS ts2 USING(source, env),
-  metric='cpuPerRequest', source=ts1.source, env=ts1.env,
+  metric='cpuPerRequest', source=ts1.source, env=ts1.env, service=ts2.service,
-  ts1/ts2
+  ts1 / ts2
   )
 ```

+### Inner Join Selects Only Matching Rows
+The inner join matches rows (time series) from the [left-hand table](#left-hand-table) and [right-hand table](#right-hand-table) above, based on the values for the `source` and `env` columns.
+The following table shows the particular rows that match up.

 <table width="100%">
 <colgroup>
 <col width="5%" />